JEdward7777/codex-reflection/README.md

 - Start with small verse ranges using `firstVerseRef` and `lastVerseRef`
 - Monitor your OpenAI API usage
 - Test with a few chapters before processing entire books
-- Use a separate API key to track reflection costs independent of the general Codex Editor Ai functionality.
+- Use a separate API key to track reflection costs independent of the general Codex Editor AI functionality.

 **Cost Optimization**: The reflection process is designed to be cost-effective.
 When you edit a verse and rerun the reflection, only the work related to that verse is processed, not the entire project.
 Additionally, if you add or remove a comment from a verse, only that verse's reflection will be redone.
 This means you won't be charged for reprocessing unchanged content.